allenporter/home-assistant-datasets/script/eval/README.md

 ### Manually configure the conversation agent

 This is currently done manually.
-Run Home Assistant and set up the configuration you would like to evaluate.
+Run Home Assistant and set up the configuration, prompt, etc you would like to evaluate.
 ```
 $ hass -c "${OUTPUT_DIR}/config"
 ```